Blog

 CLICK HERE to contact Dr. Mittelstaedt.

-CLICK HERE to contact Haleigh.
+CLICK HERE to contact Paije.

 Amy Sullivan (She/Her) received her Bachelor’s degree in Marketing from Texas A&M University in 2015.
 During her time in college she interned in New York City in the fashion industry and continued to work in the field after graduation.
 Through recovery from her own eating disorder, Amy realized that while she will always love fashion, the eating disorder field is where her heart truly lies.
 Amy graduated with her Master’s in Clinical Mental Health Counseling from Texas Tech University Health Science Center in 2021.

 She joined McCall and the Southern Smash team in October of 2017 and has been part of The Alliance family since 2019.
 Amy was integral in helping to coordinate Southern Smash events and working alongside Director McCall Dempsey.
-As a referral specialist, she helps connect individuals and loved ones to specialized care and provides psychoeducation.
+As a helpline specialist, she helps connect individuals and loved ones to specialized care and provides psychoeducation.
 In addition, she helps co-facilitates The Alliance’s virtual support groups.
 Amy currently resides in College Station, TX where she works as a therapist.
 In her free time, Amy loves shopping and chasing after her niece and nephew.

 CLICK HERE to email Amy.